A Slice of Southern Charm: The Ultimate Pecan Pie Recipe

 History

-Cooks started publishing pecan pie recipes in the late 1800s, with one of the first printed versions appearing in an 1898 issue of The Ladies' Home Journal.
+Cooks started publishing recipes in the late 1800s, with one of the first printed versions appearing in an 1898 issue of The Ladies' Home Journal.
 In the 1920s, Karo, a corn syrup company, significantly popularized the dessert.
 Karo made corn syrup a key ingredient by including recipes in its promotional materials, giving the pie its signature gooey sweetness and texture.

 Despite its relatively modern origins, it has become a beloved classic.
 Its rich, nutty flavor and sweet, custard-like filling continue to delight, with countless recipe variations adding personal twists to the traditional favorite.